 1. The child seat should meet safety standards.
 The child seat should meet Federal Motor Vehicle Safety Standard 213 (FMVSS 213) or Canadian Motor Vehicle Safety Standard 213 (CMVSS 213).
 Look for the manufacturer's statement of compliance on the box and seat.
 2. The child seat should be of the proper type and size to fit the child.

-Small Children: A child who can sit up without support should be restrained in a forward-facing child seat.
+Small Children: A child who is too large for a rear-facing child seat, and who can sit up without support, should be restrained in a forwardfacing child seat.
 See page 26 for additional information on protecting small children.